The drug and alcohol counseling certificate program prepares master's- and doctoral-level professionals to:

 - Two letters of reference are required.

 - An interview by the coordinator is required.
+This interview may be completed via Zoom.

 The School Counseling Certificate program is designed to meet standards for the California Pupil Personnel Services Credential in School Counseling and is accredited by the California Commission on Teacher Credentialing.
 The PPS requirements are embedded for students enrolled in the Counseling MS program.
 Students also have the option of obtaining the certificate in conjunction with the Marital and Family Therapy degree.
 This requires the completion of an additional 27 academic units and 8 additional units of field experience.
 Professional school counseling has broadened in California recently to include more licensed mental health counselors such as Licensed Professional Clinical Counselors (LPCCs) and Licensed Marriage and Family Therapists (LMFTs) providing therapy to children and adolescents in school environments.